-The Annual Meeting of Stockholders of Cohu, Inc. (the "Company") will be held at the offices of the Company, 5755 Kearny Villa Road, San Diego, California 92123 on Tuesday May 7, 1996, at 2:00 P.M. local time, for the following purposes:
+The Annual Meeting of Stockholders of Cohu, Inc. (the "Company") will be held at the offices of the Company, 5755 Kearny Villa Road, San Diego, California 92123 on Tuesday, May 12, 1998, at 2:00 p.m.
+Pacific Time, for the following purposes:

-- 1. To elect two Directors, each for a term of three years; and - To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the Company's authorized shares of Common Stock; and - 3.
-To approve the Cohu, Inc. 1996 Stock Option Plan; and - 4.
-To act upon such other matters as may properly come before the meeting or any adjournment thereof.
+- 1. To elect two Directors, each for a term of three years; and - To approve the Cohu, Inc. 1998 Stock Option Plan; and - 3.
+To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the Company's authorized shares of Common Stock to 40,000,000; and - To act upon such other matters as may properly come before the meeting or any adjournment thereof.

-Only stockholders of record of the Company at the close of business on March 8, 1996 will be entitled to vote at the meeting.
+Only stockholders of record of the Company at the close of business on March 18, 1998 will be entitled to vote at the meeting.